Fort Lauderdale fishing report for charter boat Happy Day Today and Top Shot Sportfishing Charters

 I am also trolling over wrecks, reef, and the drop off searching for schools of fish.
 Once I get a strike I will work over the area making turns back and forth trying to get a second and third bite.

-bring the bait up 50 feet where as not to snag the wreck and ride the current passing over the wreck.
+bring the bait up 50 feet so as not to snag the wreck, and ride the current passing over the wreck.
 Many times the fish will feed up current to right on top of the wreck and when we are hooked into the fish I will pull the boat away from the wreck to help get the fish away from the structure.

-The charter boat Happy Day Today is a 52’ Hatteras sport fish and we do have ice, coolers, fridge, freezer, AC, fishing tackle and licensing.
+The charter boat Happy Day Today is a 52’ Hatteras sport fish and we do have ice, coolers, a fridge, a freezer, AC, fishing tackle, and licensing.

 Inshore trolling – To book a deep-sea fishing charter contact Capt.
 Dave Zsak at 954-439-8106.